 - rapid heartbeat

 - red skin

 If you are feeling additional symptoms, like tiredness, confusion, high body temperature, loss of consciousness, and when you stop sweating.
 You are probably having a heatstroke as well.

 What should you do when a sunstroke hits you?

 Get out of the sun immediately!
 Find some shade and stay there for a while.
 Take a seat or lie down so you can relax.
 It’s good to drink water.
-But be careful with ice cold water, and don’t drink to fast.
+But be careful with ice-cold water, and don’t drink too fast.
 It’s better to take little sips.
 You can also try to cool down by wrapping yourself up in wet towels.
-If you prefer taking a shower, you’ll need to keep in mind that a cold shower can possible result in a thermal shock.
+If you prefer taking a shower, you’ll need to keep in mind that a cold shower can possibly result in a thermal shock.
 So be careful with water that is extremely cold!

 How to prevent a sunstroke?

 It’s always better to prevent than to cure.
 Sunbathing is bad for you for so many reasons.
 And children have a higher chance to get a sunstroke.
 Let that be a first important warning.

 Preventing a sunstroke is not that difficult.
 You should drink enough water during a hot, sunny day.
 And wear a hat and light clothing, so your body is still able to breathe.